 Reasons for telling your employer

-- Employers are expected to make reasonable adjustments - if your employer knows about your epilepsy, they can make reasonable adjustments to your work or environment for you.
+- Employers are expected to consider making reasonable adjustments - if your employer knows about your epilepsy, they can consider making reasonable adjustments to your work or environment for you.
 But if your employer does not know about your epilepsy, you can’t hold them responsible for not making reasonable adjustments that may help.

 - The people you work with will be more able to help you if you have a seizure - often people feel more comfortable with epilepsy if they understand it and know what to do if someone has a seizure.
-This might help you, and them, feel more confident about what will happen if you have a seizure at work.
-It might also be helpful to have some epilepsy awareness training at work.
+This might help you, and them, feel more confident about how to help you if you have a seizure at work.
+It might also be helpful to have epilepsy awareness training at work.

 When is the best time to tell a new employer?